Category Archives: Horror

 The Lair of the White Worm (1988) is a very strange film.

-Set in Scotland, it tells the tale of a giant snake skeleton found in the ground that leads to a series of strange events.
+Set in Scotland, it tells the tale of a giant snake skeleton unearthed in the ground, which leads to a series of strange events.

 A wealthy Lady, brilliantly played by Amanda Donohue, begins a sinister plot to sacrifice the townspeople.